GRI Sustainable Finance Advisory Committee

 Miranda Hubbs

-Miranda holds a BSc from Western University and an MBA from the Shulich School of Business at York University.
-She is a CFA charter holder, a National Association of Corporate Directors (NACD) Governance Fellow, holds the CERT Certificate in Cybersecurity Oversight and is an FSA Level II Candidate.
-Before her retirement in 2011, Miranda was Executive Vice President and Managing Director of McLean Budden, one of Canada’s largest institutional asset managers where she was recognized by Brendan Wood International as a TopGun Top 50 Portfolio Manager in Canada and a TopGun Investment Mind (Oil and Gas) Canada.
-Prior to McLean Budden, she was an energy research analyst and investment banker with Gordon Capital, a large Canadian brokerage firm.
+Miranda holds a BSc from Western University and an MBA from the Schulich School of Business at York University.
+She is a CFA charterholder, holds the CERT certificate in Cybersecurity Oversight, and is a SASB FSA credential holder.
+Before her retirement in 2011, Miranda was Executive Vice President and Managing Director of McLean Budden, one of Canada’s largest institutional asset managers, where she was recognized by Brendan Wood International as a TopGun Top 50 Portfolio Manager in Canada, and a TopGun Investment Mind (Oil and Gas) Canada.
+Prior to McLean Budden, she was an energy research analyst and investment banker with Gordon Capital.

 Mike Pedersen headshot